H is for Hakluyt

 The backs of Whales which they thinke to be Ilands.
 This fable, like all the rest, was bred of an old, ridiculous and vaine tale, the credite and trueth whereof is not woorth a strawe….
 O silly Mariners that in digging can not discern Whales flesh from lumps of earth, nor know the slippery skin of a Whale from the vpper part of the ground: with out doubt they are woorthy to haue Munster for a Pilot.

-There’s a lot to take in here.
-First, not only did Münster forget the h in hval (note: the w→v seems to be a relic of translation), he chose the wrong word altogether for devil; troll doesn’t mean devil, you buffoon, it refers to the giants that live in the mountains.
-Go not farther than your skill, Münster.
-(Keep in mind, by the way, that Münster had been dead for 40 years by the time Arngrímur was writing this.)
+But it’s the tirade about Münster’s poor knowledge of the Icelandic language and grammar that we’re most interested in here, specifically for translating “devilish whale” as Trollwal.
+Arngrímur tells him, in effect, to leave his beloved Icelandic out of his mouth.
+Not only did Münster forget the h in hval, he chose the wrong word altogether for devil.
+Troll doesn’t mean devil, you buffoon, it refers to the giants that live in the mountains.
+Go not farther than your skill, Münster!
+(Bear in mind, by the way, that Münster had been dead for 40 years when Arngrímur wrote his essay.)

 But the placing of the cap-sheaf to all this blundering business was reserved for the scientific Frederick Cuvier, brother to the famous Baron.
 In 1836, he published a Natural History of Whales, in which he gives what he calls a picture of the Sperm Whale.
 Before showing that picture to any Nantucketer, you had best provide for your summary retreat from Nantucket.
 In a word, Frederick Cuvier’s Sperm Whale is not a Sperm Whale, but a squash.